ecorey/zkEVM-Bootcamp/week1/hw4.md

 **Polynomials**

 - For the polynomial x^3 − x^2 + 4x − 12 Find a positive root.

+  The positive root of a polynomial is a value for the variable, usually x that makes the polynomial equal to zero, and the value itself is also greater than zero.

 - What is the degree of this polynomial